Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Sparse domination in one dimension

 \subsection{Transfer to the truncated geometric operator}

 We now combine Theorem~\ref{thm:sparse-domination-1d} with the exact Lebesgue identity of Corollary~\ref{cor:reduction-lebesgue}.
-At this stage one must carefully distinguish two levels of input: the one-dimensional sparse theorem above already allows complex-valued or signed functions, but it is still formulated for bounded, compactly supported inputs in the level variable.
-Therefore, the transfer to the truncated geometric operator is obtained directly in the regime in which the fibered densities \(w_{\psi,f}\) and \(w_{\phi,g}\) belong to \(L^\infty_c(\mathbb{R})\).
+At this stage one must carefully distinguish two levels of input: the preceding one-dimensional sparse theorem already allows complex-valued or signed functions, but it is still formulated for bounded and compactly supported inputs in the level variable.
+Thus, the transfer to the truncated geometric operator is obtained directly in the regime where the transferred fiber densities \(w_{\psi,f}\) and \(w_{\phi,g}\) belong to \(L^\infty_c(\mathbb{R})\).

-\begin{corollary} Assume the hypotheses of Corollary~\ref{cor:reduction-lebesgue}, and that the associated one-dimensional kernel satisfies the package \textbf{(Hk)} of Subsection~\ref{subsec:kernel-1d}.
-Assume moreover that, for the pair of admissible test functions \(f,g\), the transferred fibered densities satisfy
+\begin{corollary} Assume the hypotheses of Corollary~\ref{cor:reduction-lebesgue} and assume that the associated one-dimensional kernel satisfies the package \textbf{(Hk)} of Subsection~\ref{subsec:kernel-1d}.
+Assume moreover that, for the admissible pair of test functions \(f,g\), the transferred fiber densities satisfy

 Then, for every \(\varepsilon>0\), there exists a sparse family \(\mathcal{S}_{\varepsilon,f,g}\) of intervals such that